Child and Adolescent Mental Health

 Adolescence and early adulthood are critical times when physical, cognitive, and social changes allow a teenager to develop the identity that will serve as a basis for their adult lives.
 Research has indicated that psychiatric illnesses frequently present during the adolescent years, thereby making early diagnosis and effective treatment even more crucial.

-Outpatient Consultations and Therapy for Adolescents
+Outpatient Consultations and Therapy for Children and Adolescents

 Lindner Center of HOPE provides outpatient psychiatric evaluations, psychotherapy, psychopharmacology, rehabilitation and consultation services for children and adolescents, as young as age 2.
 Autism evaluations are available for children and teens ages 2 and older, while therapy is available for children ages 5 and older.

 Inpatient Hospitalization Services for Adolescents